Lost a pet?

 If your missing pet has a microchip, make sure your information is up to date with the microchip company.

 Check your pet’s medical records or adoption paperwork.

 Try calling your veterinarian, the rescue or shelter you adopted from, or the animal’s breeder to see if they have the microchip information in their records.

 Once you have the microchip number:

 Go to PetMicrochipLookup.org and enter the number.
 This database from the American Animal Hospital Association will tell you which company manufactured the chip.

 From there, contact the company that made the microchip directly to verify or update your contact information.
-You can also register the chip for free through the Found Animals microchip registry
+Additionally, you may want to create a secondary registration for the chip on a website like 24PetWatch, (formerly Found Animals microchip registry).

 Call us at 503-846-7039 to add your pet’s microchip information to our records here at Animal Services.